wmvanvliet/psychic/docs/dataset.rst

 A dataset object provides the ``ix`` property, which can be used for advanced indexing and is therefore referred to as an *indexer*.
-When using the ``ix`` indexer, you can pretend to index the ``ndX`` property like you would an NumPy array and the rest of the dataset (feature labels, class labels, etc.) will magically follow suit:
+When using the ``ix`` indexer, you can pretend to index the ``data`` property like you would an NumPy array and the rest of the dataset (feature labels, class labels, etc.) will magically follow suit: